 For example, how does your child currently respond when stressed or frustrated?
 Does she throw herself on to the floor screaming bloody murder, push you away demanding “to be left alone”, or run into your arms seeking comfort and containment?
 Optimally, your answer is the last one.
 Once clear about this, ask yourself what he/she might be communicating, and how you can assist.

 Using narration technique (or “sportscasting”), will let your child know that you understand what’s going on (“I see you are not ready to stop playing”).
 Remember: If she’s giving you a hard time, she’s having a hard time, so focus with compassion on what she is going through, good, bad, right or wrong.
 Stating her point of view does not necessarily mean agreeing with it. (“Not wanting mommy to give you your bath.
 You aren’t ready yet.”).
 Then, offer a solution and set a limit (“So in 5 minutes you can either get into the bath all by yourself or I’ll help you.
 You can choose.”)

 Notice what happens when you validate her experience before setting the limit.
 Often, respect and understanding is all she really wanted.
 Once she feels your empathy, she will usually calm down and cooperate.
 If she is still upset, stay with her experience, narrating “now I’m going to help you into the bath.
 You’re not yet able to stop your body but I don’t like being hit so I’m going to stop your body.”).
 Bearing witness to your child’s struggle without trying to fix it — or condone it — is a true gift.
 Equanimity is a mindful parent’s best tool.

 Deborah and the Well Baby Center Family

-Deborah Groening Rother is a Licensed Marriage and Family Therapist, Doctor of Psychology (PsyD), and Certified Infant-Parent Mental Health Specialist.
-She is also the Clinic Director of Well Baby Center.
+Deborah Groening Rother is a Licensed Marriage and Family Therarapist, Doctor of Psychology (PsyD), and Certified Infant-Parent Mental Health Specialist.
+She is also the founder of Well Baby Center.